24

 How Work Enters the System

 Marketing work originates from strategy, not requests.
-Three intake lanes, one signal gate, five governance rules.
+Four intake lanes, one signal gate, five governance rules.

 Lane 1 — Strategic Intake